Your Privacy is Important.

-- Students cannot privately communicate with other students outside their school.
+- Students cannot communicate privately with other students outside of their own school.

 - Parents can access their child's account at any time.

-- If a school chooses to use My BrainPOP, teachers will gain valuable data on student performance and students will receive feedback on how to improve.
+- If a school chooses to use My BrainPOP, educators will gain valuable data to help tailor their teaching, and students will receive important feedback to help them achieve success.

 - We also use anonymous and de-identified data to improve learning opportunities and continually make BrainPOP more effective.